 + Nails the teen slasher horror film genre, for what it's worth

-+ Excellent use of choice and effect
++ Excellent use of choice and impact engine

 - Not a very compelling story because of the "source" material

 - Some wooden voice acting is distracting

 Developer/Publisher: Supermassive Games/Sony Computer Entertainment